ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 :::Question
 Show that the equation $a=r\alpha$ is consistent in terms of units.
-Note: Radians can be ignores as a unit.
+Note: Radians can be ignored as a unit.
 :::

 ## Procedure